OUR OBJECTIVES:

 HOW WE ARE FUNDED:

-Vision Care for Homeless People is registered as an opticians practice with the local health authority.
-This enables us to claim funding from the NHS for the people we see who are eligible for an NHS eye examination.
-This funding plus some private donations has enabled us to run the service free for everybody who requires it, not just those receiving benefits.
-All our professional staff are volunteers and all the equipment is donated so there are no over heads from that.
+Each Vision Care for Homeless People clinic is registered as an opticians practice with the local health authority.
+This enables us to claim some funding from the NHS for the people we see who are eligible for an NHS eye examination.
+The majority of our professional staff are volunteers and all the equipment is donated so there are no over heads from that.

 OUR ASPIRATIONS: